University of York

 Parking is limited, and visitor parking is on a pay and display basis (see the campus map for locations).
 Parking costs £1 per hour or £6 per day, and is free at weekends and between 6pm and 8am.
 You can pay using coins or with a mobile phone using RingGo Cashless Parking.
 The RingGo app is easy to use and the City of York Council now uses RingGo across all of their pay and display car parks.

-There are disabled parking spaces in all University car parks.
+There are accessible parking spaces in all University car parks.

 If you're using a satnav, use the postcode YO10 5DD.